Big-Life-Lab/PHES-ODM/metadata.md

 -   **type**: Type of covid-19 patient data.

     -   `conf`: Number of confirmed cases.
-This measure should be accompanied by `dateTyep`.
+This measure should be accompanied by `dateType`.
     -   `active`: Number of active cases.
     -   `test`: Number of tests performed.
     -   `posTest`: Number of positive tests.